HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## ㋂ 2023-03:
 * Tweaking Data acquisition methodologies:
-* * starting with the development of a set of illustrative prototypes against Know values (as test cases)
+* * starting with the development of a set of illustrative prototypes against Knowd values (as test cases)
+* * consider this in a TftDf context
 * * explore the relative value of Xememex or a DataEntry.Curbside modification.
 * * * ...